RoboticSpaceExploration/kaa_holo_mahina_ws/README.md

 [Gazebo - logging and playback](http://gazebosim.org/tutorials?tut=logging_playback)

-For example, you can record all model states in the simulation to a rosbag named MODEL_STATES.bag by running:
+For example, you can record all model states in the simulation and rover control inputs to a rosbag named MODEL_STATES.bag by running:

 ```
-rosbag record -O MODEL_STATES.bag /gazebo/model_states
+rosbag record -O MODEL_STATES.bag /gazebo/model_states /cmd_vel
 ```

 Or get the collision of different bodies (wheel, rocker, terrain, ...) including forces and normals as a txt file: